LeonardoTononi/My-WebSite/content/blog/2/index.md

 ### What can you do?

-1. Not over plan, think small and simple are keys to succeed.
-For example, trying to accomplish from 3 to 5 important tasks is enough.
-You are not running a sprint, it’s a marathon.
+1. <strong>Not over plan</strong>, think small and simple are keys to succeed.
+For example, trying to accomplish from 3 to 5 important tasks is enough. <mark>You are not running a sprint, it’s a marathon</mark>.
 2. Plan just the week in front of you, long term plans are not good because it’s hard to stick to them.
 Again, you are not running a sprint, it’s a marathon.
 3. Choose something rewarding to do, but remember it is better to privilege healthy activities.